fortinetdev/terraform-provider-fortios/website/docs/r/fortios_router_keychain.html.markdown

 The following arguments are supported:

 * `name` - (Required) Key-chain name.
 * `key` - Configuration method to edit key settings.
+The structure of `key` block is documented below.

 The `key` block supports: